 These data-backed initiatives can have a real impact on health and cost.
 For example, reaching employees with abnormal lab values to avoid future catastrophic claims, or deploying a diabetes management initiative to reduce the risk of unmanaged disease.

 The right technology can significantly improve patient care.
-A successful vendor’s technology suite should include software for online appointments; electronic health records to track patient information; and ways to integrate drug and lab data and claims.
+A successful vendor’s technology suite should include software for online appointments; Electronic Health Records (EHR) to track patient information; and ways to integrate drug and lab data and claims.

 The care employees receive in an onsite clinic should be seamless with the rest of their healthcare interactions.
 To achieve this, clinicians should have an integrated health record that connects to other providers and self-reported member information.
 Clinics should also be prepared to participate in care coordination when needed, making sure to make referrals to in-network providers and healthcare centers.